 I strongly encourage you to evaluate your decision with the ones most likely to be impacted: your family.
 Do you have their buy-in?
 Will they support and encourage you along the way?
 It’s important to discuss how their lives and yours might need to change to accommodate your classes.
 Talk about specific things each family member can do to make this work for you.

 Be sure to include people who know you well and have your best interests at heart.
 Ask them what they think about your plans to go back to school.
 Do they have any concerns that you think may be valid?
 If so, you may want to discuss these with an American Sentinel admissions advisor.
 Their experience and advice can prove invaluable in making the right decision.

 If all of your support systems are “go,” then be sure to give yourself the tools you need to be successful.
 American Sentinel provides personalized student support, specifically for non-traditional students who are middle-aged and/or mid-career.
-There are resources for just about anything you might need: adapting to an online classroom, learning new technology, financial aid and more.
+There are resources for just about anything you might need: adapting to an online classroom, learning new technology and more.
 All you have to do is ask!

 Learn what American Sentinel has to offer:

 Let us answer any questions you have.
 Fill out the form below, and we will be in touch quickly.